There are several ways to travel to Orkney and Shetland with NorthLink Ferries.

 We have two ferries that operate this route, MV Hjaltland and MV Hrossey, and they sail overnight, setting off at teatime and arriving at their destination first thing in the morning.
 Every night, One ship travels from Aberdeen to Lerwick and the other sails from Lerwick to Aberdeen.
 One of these ships travels directly, whilst the other stops off every night at Hatston in Orkney.

-If you are travelling to Aberdeen you’ll take the A90 along the east coast of Scotland.
-Here you’ll see some of Scotland’s loveliest beaches and to the west, the spectacular peaks of the Caimgorm Mountains.
+If you are travelling to Aberdeen you’ll take the A90 along the east coast of Scotland, passing some of Scotland’s loveliest beaches.

 The Aberdeen Terminal is located at Jamieson’s Quay, at the heart of the city.
 It is directly over the road from the Union Square Shopping Centre and is a five minutes walk from the bus and train station and ten minutes walk from Union Street.